To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Whether you’re a daily commuter, jump in the car only occasionally, or frequently take long road trips, knowing the average miles you cover annually can be useful, not least because the distance travelled informs a number of motoring decisions.

-From your insurance costs to your choice of vehicle, knowing your annual mileage can help you make smarter choices when it comes to purchases.
+From your insurance costs and car warranty coverage plans to your choice of vehicle, knowing your annual mileage can help you make smarter choices when it comes to purchases.
 So, how do you compare to the average American motorist?
 Do you live in an area with great transport links that mean you don’t have to hop in the car for every trip?
 Does the rising cost of fuel mean you keep your car journeys only to those strictly necessary?
 And do older people drive more often than teens?

 Here, we take a deep dive into the average miles driven in the US per year, drilling down to discover trends in age, gender, and location.